openshift/enhancements/enhancements/shared-and-guaranteed-cpu-pools.md

 partition, the user would annotate the namespace with `workload.openshift.io/allowed: shared` and then annotate each pod with `target.workload.openshift.io/management: {"effect": "PreferredDuringScheduling"}`.

-Here is the workflow:
-1. The cluster creator creates a Performance Profile for the NTO and specifies a shared CPU partition.
-2. The cluster creator then creates the cluster.
-3. The NTO creates a machine config manifest to configure CRI-O to partition shared workloads.
-4. The NTO creates a machine config manifest to write a configuration file for kubelet to specify the shared CPUs.
-5. The kubelet starts up, finds the configuration file and removes the shared CPUs from the `defaultCpuSet`, adding them to the `reservedSystemCPUs` instead.
-6. The kubelet advertises `shared.workload.openshift.io/cores` extended resources on the node based on the number of shared CPUs from the config file.
-7. Something schedules a pod with the `target.workload.openshift.io/shared` annotation in a namespace with the `workload.openshift.io/allowed: shared` annotation.
-   * The admission hook modifies the containers in the pod:
-     * replacing the `cpu` requests with `shared.workload.openshift.io/cores` requests/limits
-     * adding the `resources.workload.openshift.io/{container-name}: {"cpushares": <shares>, "cpulimits": <limits>}` annotation for CRI-O.
-   * The scheduler sees the new pod and finds available `shared.workload.openshift.io/cores` resources on the node.
-   The scheduler places the pod on the node.
-   * Kubelet does not do the cgroup configuration for the containers since it is a shared pod (based on the annotation).
-   * CRI-O does the cgroup configuration for the containers in the pod based on the shares/limits annotated against each container.
-Note: this is the same workflow currently used for guaranteed containers.
-8. Something schedules a pod without the new `shared` annotations.
-   * The pod is scheduled as usual based on the `cpu` requests.
-   * Kubelet processes the pod as usual, allocating CPUs from the `defaultCpuSet`.
-9. Repeat steps 7-8 until all pods are running.

 This approach has several drawbacks:
-* It requires all non-guaranteed QoS application pods to be annotated, which is going to be painful for users, especially when running third party components (e.g. operators).
+* It requires all non-guaranteed QoS application pods to be annotated, which is going to be painful for users when running their own workloads or when running third party components (e.g. operators).
 * It requires the shared CPUs to be “hidden” in Kubelet's reserved CPU set (`reservedSystemCPUs`) to ensure kubelet doesn’t use these CPUs for guaranteed containers.
 This is an abuse of the intended use of the reserved CPU set and could lead to future conflicts with Kubelet changes in this area.
 * Some shared pods will have the Guaranteed QoS (because all `cpu` limits/requests match), but the containers in the pod do not use whole CPUs.
 These containers would have their `cpu` resource removed, so the existing [QoS calculations](https://github.com/openshift/kubernetes/blob/master/pkg/apis/core/helper/qos/qos.go) would no longer work, which causes issues for various kubernetes components (e.g. evictions).
-One option would be to keep a very small (i.e. 2mc) `cpu` request/limit for these containers (done with the admission hook) - this would satisfy the QoS calculation, but is extremely hacky and likely to break other things.

-This approach also has larger code impacts than the chosen solution - impacting the existing Workload Partioning code and requiring CRI-O changes.
+This approach also has significantly larger code impacts than the chosen solution - impacting the existing Workload Partioning code and requiring CRI-O changes.

 ### Detached CPU pool